blurpy/qa401w/README.md

 ## How to use

-Due to missing CORS support in the REST API it will not work by default.
-I currently use a [proxy](https://github.com/Shivam010/bypass-cors/) as a workaround.
-This will be fixed in the next release of QA401H.

-1. Download and start QA401H v0.996 or newer
+1. Download and start QA401H v0.998 or newer
-2. Download/build/start a CORS bypass proxy
-3. Open [index.html](index.html) in the browser
+2. Open [index.html](index.html) in the browser

-If you use a proxy that does not run on `http://localhost:8080` you can change the basePath in [qa401.js](js/qa401.js).